andikrueger/AzureCP/Update-AzureCP.md

 [Microsoft.SharePoint.Administration.SPFarm]::Local.MigrateGroup($oldlogin, $newlogin);
 ```

-> **Important:** This operation is farm wide and must be tested carefully before applying it in production environments.
+> **Important:** This operation is farm wide and must be tested carefully before it is applied in production environments.

 Alternatively, administrators can configure AzureCP to use the property DisplayName for the groups, instead of the Id: